 Results from the PEA indicate that the Project may support a Preliminary Feasibility Study.
-Plant Engineering, metallurgical testing and evaluation of resources at NSR based cutoff grade is warranted.
+Plant and backfill engineering and metallurgical testing are recommended.
+Used equipment estimates should also be procured.
+The Newgard, Quill and UTZ block model has now been analyzed on an NSR basis.